-Promote interstate designation of Routes US 264 from the Southwest Bypass to I-795, NC 11/US 13 from US 264 to US 64, and NC 11/US 13 from the Southwest Bypass south of Ayden to US 70.
+Promote interstate designation of Routes US 264 from US 13 Memorial Interchange to US 64 Zebulon, US 13 north of US 264 to US 64, and US 264/NC 11 from Stantonsburg Interchange to I-70 via the Southwest Bypass.
 Facilitate access to interstates that connect Greenville to areas throughout the Southeast.